AdobeDocs/analytics.en/help/implement/vars/plugins/apl.md

 /******************************************** END CODE TO DEPLOY ********************************************/
 ```

-**NOTE:** Adding the comments/version numbers of the code to the AppMeasurement file will help Adobe Consulting with troubleshooting any potential implementation issues.
+**NOTE:** Adding the comments/version numbers of the code to the AppMeasurement file will help Adobe Support with troubleshooting any potential implementation issues.
 * Run the apl plugin as needed within the doPlugins function or anywhere else (see example calls below)

 ## Arguments to Pass In